-To qualify for certification an individual must:
+To qualify for certification, an individual must:

-- 1. Have the technical training, education, or experience to perform the level of technical assistance for which certification is sought; - Meet all applicable licensing or similar qualification standards established by state law; - 3.
-Demonstrate, through documentation of training or experience, familiarity with NRCS specifications as set forth in applicable NRCS manuals for the planning and application of specific conservation practices and management systems for which certification is sought; and - 4.
+- Have the technical training, education, or experience to perform the level of technical assistance for which certification is sought; - Meet all applicable licensing or similar qualification standards established by state law; - Demonstrate, through documentation of training or experience, familiarity with NRCS specification as set forth in applicable NRCS manuals for the planning and application of specific conservation practices and management systems for which certification is sought; and - 4.
 Not be decertified in any state at the time of application for certification.

-In order to be considered for certification as a TSP, an individual must:
+In order to be considered for certification as a TSP, an individual must use the NRCS's online registry.